appsody/appsody-operator/doc/user-guide.md

-# Appsody Application Operator
+# Appsody Operator

-The Appsody Application Operator can be used to deploy applications created by [Appsody Application Stacks](https://appsody.dev/) into [OKD](https://www.okd.io/) or [OpenShift](https://www.openshift.com/) clusters.
+The Appsody Operator can be used to deploy applications created by [Appsody Application Stacks](https://appsody.dev/) into [OKD](https://www.okd.io/) or [OpenShift](https://www.openshift.com/) clusters.

 ## Operator installation